Skip to main content

 • AAA of Washington’s annual Soap for Hope drive benefits selected local charities, shelters and food banks with toiletry items donated through its brick-and-mortar stores.
 Drop off your donations of travel- and full-size toiletry items at any AAA stores in Washington and North Idaho; donations can be dropped off year-round.
 Due to health and safety concerns, all donated items must be new, unopened and in their original packaging.

 • Queen Anne Helpline provides emergency food assistance and especially seeks pop-top cans of protein-rich foods, such as chili, beans and tuna, plus canned vegetables, peanut butter, pasta and jarred sauces, and more.
-Queen Anne Helpline also accepts personal care items and clothing donations (see the website for a full list of accepted items).
+Queen Anne Helpline also accepts personal care items and clothing donations (see the website for more info).
 Drop off items at the Queen Anne Helpline office (311 W. McGraw St., Seattle) on Mondays, 10 a.m.–2 p.m., and Thursdays, 10 a.m.–6 p.m.
 Call ahead (206-282-1540) to make sure someone is there to receive your donation.

 JOIN THE PARENTMAP COMMUNITY